-If sending files on disc, set the burn speed on your disk recorder to the slowest speed available and use high quality blank disks.
+If sending files on disc, set the burn speed on your disc recorder to the slowest speed available and use high quality blank disks.
 We've had good success with disks from Taiyo Yuden and Sony.
 Leave the disk free of any sort of paper or plastic labels.

 Please submit digital files in their original wordlength and sample rate.
 We can perform any conversion that might be necessary for processing and/or the final master.

 For best results, we suggest recording and mixing at a wordlength of 24 bits and a sample rate of 192 kHz (or 96 kHz if your converters do not do 192 kHz).
 Try to aim for peak levels of -6dbFS but don't worry if the peaks are lower.
 A maximum peak of -20 is not a problem with a 24 bit file, while -3 might not leave enough headroom.
 It is always a good idea to leave this kind of headroom for the mastering engineer to work with.
 Also, most digtal converters perform their best at around -6, so you end up with a better sounding mix than you would have at louder levels anyway.
 Final levels will be adjusted in the mastering room.